AntonioNoack/RemsTsunamis/Report.md

 Before I got it running, I also tested on gpu01.inf-ra.uni-jena.de (RTX 2070 Super), gpu02 (GTX 780), gpu03 (GTX 780) via SSH sessions.

-## First Measurements - a small mistake

-While all measurements look rather slow, the GPU with compute is currently upto 1000x faster than Kotlin.
-Then I noticed that I forgot to set the scene size, and the test was only running on a 10x10 field.

 ## Engine types

 The extension abstracts the engine, which applies the cell updates to the field broadly.
 This allows different kinds of solvers to be switched on the fly within the extension.